 I have—on more than one occasion—been called the glitter queen.
 I just love to add bling to almost every project imaginable.
-Even the plainest project with just a touch of glitter can exude some personality.
+Add a touch of glitter to a simple project, and it will exude some personality.

 So many colors of glitter exist that you will never have them all!
-Start with the ones you really love, and add others to your collection as you find them along your journey.
-The varieties will amaze you and create new options for your projects.
+Start with the ones you really love and add others to your collection as you find them along your journey.
+The varieties will amaze you and unlock new options for your projects:

 - Neon glitter

 - Transparent glitter